What is the WRP?

 Applicants for the program must:

-- Have a disability (and the condition must be on file with accommodative services)
+- Have a disability (*and the condition must be on file with Student Accessibility Services)

 - Be a U.S. citizen